Decoding Voltage Sag/Dip Graphsđ

 IEC 61000-4-11 test levels

-â If the equipment shouldâve tolerated the sag but still trippedâ Review circuit design (especially control circuits)
+â If the equipment shouldâve tolerated the sag but still tripped, review circuit design (especially control circuits).

 5ď¸âŁ Plan Power System Improvements

-Install permanent PQ meters or adjust measurement locations
+Install permanent PQ meters or adjust measurement locations.

-Separate critical vs. non-critical loads
+Separate critical vs. non-critical loads.

 đŹ Need Help Decoding Your PQ Data?

-If your is looking to get the most value out of PQ event dataâor is considering equipment to improve voltage sag â We are here to help.
+If you are looking to get the most value out of PQ event dataâor are considering equipment to improve voltage sagâWe are here to help.
 Info@truewatts.co.th

 Comments